grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 weight = 400
 +++

-# Create a Mimir or Loki managed alerting rule
+# Create a Grafana Mimir or Loki managed alerting rule

 Grafana allows you to create alerting rules for an external Mimir or Loki instance.